visitbethel/docker-enabler/examples/GhostBlog/example.md

 Highlights
 ----------
  - shows how to map Docker host ports and volumes to internal Docker container ports and volumes
- - automatic Http port increments across Silver Fabric engines for Tomcat8 and Jolokia ports
+ - automatic Http port increments across Silver Fabric engines for Ghost port
  - shows usage of Silver Fabric runtime context variables and variable substitutions

 Setup